-Gerard Kerr, GM of Executive Search & Selection shares tips on how take control of the interview process and impress your panel of interviewers.
+Gerard Kerr, GM of Executive Search & Selection shares tips on how to take control of the interview process and impress your panel of interviewers.

 Today I want to share some insight that I’ve gained from sitting on hundreds of panels across a broad range of organisations and industries.
 And one of these is that, panel members and the people interviewing you need to be able to build rapport with you during interview processes.
-It’s actually one of the things that gives us an edge.
+It’s actually one of the things that give us an edge.
 But how do we build rapport during interviews?

 We tend to follow a very stock standard process and that process is led by those people interviewing us.
 There’s a little tip here I’d love to share that actually gives you a bit of an edge.
 Gives you an opportunity to try to change the equation.